TomClabault/HIPRT-Path-Tracer/README_data/Features/features.md

 One solution is simply to increase the minimum number of samples that must be traced through a pixel before evaluating its error.
 This way, the pixels of the image all get a chance to show their true variance and can't escape the adaptive sampling strategy!

 ![minimumSampleNumber](./img/minimumSampleNumber.jpg)
-*Impact of the minimum amount of samples to trace before starting evaluating adaptive sampling for the same **T** threshold*
+*Impact of the minimum amount of samples to trace before starting evaluating adaptive sampling for the same **T** threshold.*

 This is however a poor solution since this forces all pixels of the image to be sampled at least 100 times, even the ones that would only need 50 samples.
 This is a waste of computational resources.